 Gen (R) Tan Sri Dato' Seri Mohd.
-Zahidi bin Haji Zainuddin currently serves as the chairman of the audit committee of a company listed on Bursa Malaysia, Genting Plantations Berhad and Mr Tan Soo Khoon has been the managing director of the watch distribution company, Crystal Time (S) Pte Ltd, since 1978.
+Zahidi bin Haji Zainuddin currently serves as the chairman of the audit committee of a company listed on Bursa Malaysia, Genting Plantations Berhad and Mr Tan Soo Khoon has been the managing director of a watch distribution company, Crystal Time (S) Pte Ltd, since 1978.
 One of the Audit Committee members, Mr Tan Siang Long is knowledgeable about information technology (IT) systems and controls and possesses relevant experience to assess IT-related matters, in addition to his experience in the retail industry.
+Please refer to the profile in the Board of Directors Section in this Annual Report.

-The Audit Committee held four meetings in FY2013.
-These meetings were attended by the Chief Executive Officer of Vietnamese, Myanmar and Cambodian operations, the Chief Financial Officer, the Chief Auditor, the Compliance Officer and the Legal Manager at the invitation of the Audit Committee.
+The Audit Committee held four meetings in FY2014.
+These meetings were attended by the Chief Executive Officer, the Chief Executive Officer in-charge of the Group's operations in Vietnam, Myanmar and Cambodia. the Chief Financial Officer, the Chief Auditor and the Compliance Officer at the invitation of the Audit Committee.
 The Group's external auditors were also present at relevant junctures during some of these meetings.
-The Audit Committee has also met the external auditors, without the presence of the Management, twice in February 2013 and August 2013.